Corporate Services Contact Us

 • Visit the Labour Commissioner’s office in your area.

-• You may also send your written complaint via post, provided that the matter and address of the concerned officer is mentioned clearly.
+• You may also send your written complaint via post, provided that the matter and the address of the concerned officer are mentioned clearly.

-• Attach the proof of employment with the concerned employer/ organisation.
+• Attach the proof of employment from the concerned employer/organisation.

 • Payslips or salary documents may also be added.

-• If possible or available, also attach the documents confirming the base of complaint (supporting evidence).
+• If possible, also attach the documents confirming the basis of the complaint (supporting evidence).

 • A copy of a previous complaint made to the HR department or head of the department, as the case may be.